tigert/commissaire/doc/http.rst

 One major difference between a class handler and function handler is that class handlers are instantiated when they are loaded!

-When referencing a class handler as a controller use the full package path to the class and the method.
+When referencing a class handler as a controller, use the full package path to the class and the method.
 If the class is ``ClassHandlerExample``, the method is ``hello``, and it lives under ``commissaire_http.handlers`` then the controller would be